UNCSRP/Predicting-Arsenic-and-Manganese-Contamination-in-Private-Well-Water-with-Machine-Learning-An-Integ/README.md

-# Well Water Permitting Data Meets Geology: Machine Learning Predictions of Arsenic and Manganese Contamination across Diverse Data Streams
+# Predicting Arsenic and Manganese Contamination in Private Well Water with Machine Learning: An Integrated Analysis of Geological, Construction, and Permitting Data

 This code was generated to support the manuscript entitled  'Well Water Permitting Data Meets Geology: Machine Learning Predictions of Arsenic and Manganese Contamination across Diverse Data Streams'...